MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-MultiGPU-Support-with-Keras.md

 ```

-**Step 3.** partitioning and training
+**Step 3.** Partitioning and training
-Since Keras does not provide data partitioning API, users must do it according to their requirements and design choices.
+Since Keras does not provide data partitioning APIs, users must do it according to their requirements and design choices.
 Below is the function we used to partition data
 in this example.
 ```python
 rank = C.Communicator.rank()